atuttle/blog/blog/2026/my-ralph-workflow-for-claude-code.md

 If you're not sure why/how ralph accomplished something, it's probably in progress.md.
 You could read it (_like a chump_) or you could tell claude to read it and then ask claude to explain itself to you.

+## MODIFY THE SCRIPT

+These things are super fluid.
+Modify them to fit your project, your tools, and your workflow.
+That's why I copy the script into the project directory: so it can be unique not just to you, but to your project, too.

 [wcp]: https://workingcode.dev
 [matt]: https://www.youtube.com/watch?v=example